Callek/slideshows/PITCHME.md

 - This is the final set of what will be submitted |
 - Morphing consists of minor changes to the structure of the taskgraph that does not alter its actual meaning |
   - Examples include: |
-    - When too many index routes are specified to strip them off and submit indexing as a seperate task. |
+    - When too many index routes are specified, morphs strip them off and submit indexing as a seperate task. |
     - Create a task to store mozharness (via BBB) uploads. |

 ---